 Slide-out Scrolling Gallery

 With the name itself, it pretty much explains the whole structure this CSS gallery is based on.
 Relying fully on the slide and scroll effect, with each scroll or slide, the contents on the site is displayed.
 Three equally divided sections are revealed when scrolled downwards.
 The one in between stays intact, while the ones on either side use the slide to keep it more interesting for the users to see.
 Although minimal and simple, it uses CSS, HTML and even JS for animating some elements.
 Perfect for any creative gallery site, follow the link below to view the full coding structure that the creator has provided.

 This is a more advanced take on a simple CSS gallery design achieved with JS, CSS, and HTML.
 All images are placed in a 3D wall-like structure placed edge to edge leaving minimal gaps.
 It’s like walking into a TV store where all of the screens display different channels for the shoppers to see.
 Perfectly summing up what great things you can do with CSS and JS, this example takes an online gallery to a whole new level.

 Quad Image Gallery

-With the name itself, you can pretty much guess that this CSS picture gallery is designed with professional portfolios and galleries in mind.
+With the name itself, you can guess this CSS picture gallery is designed with professional portfolios and galleries in mind.
 But with a more flexible and versatile design, it is also suited for blogs, online shops, product pages and more.
-The interface is clean and modern with all of the images sectioned in an organized manner.
-When clicked on expands and slide in to fully to display the image in full view.
-It is based on CSS, HTML as well as JS to end up with this minimal yet effect page transition and overall grid-based gallery layout.
+The interface is clean and modern, with all of the images section in an organized manner.
+When clicked on, it expands and slides in to fully to display the image in full view.
+It is based on CSS, HTML, and JS to end up with this minimal yet effective page transition and grid-based gallery layout.